Renault

-Renault S.A., commonly referred to as Groupe Renault (/ˈrɛnoʊ/ REN-oh, /rəˈnɔːlt, rəˈnoʊ/ rə-NAWLT-,_-rə-NOH, /fr/, also known as the Renault Group in English), is a French multinational corporation and automobile manufacturer established in 1899.
-The company currently produces a range of cars and vans.
-It has manufactured trucks, tractors, tanks, buses/coaches, aircraft and aircraft engines, as well as autorail vehicles.
+Renault S.A., commonly referred to as Groupe Renault (/ˈrɛnoʊ/ REN-oh, /rəˈnoʊ/ rə-NOH; /fr/, also known as the Renault Group in English), is a French multinational corporation and automobile manufacturer established in 1899.
+The company produces a range of cars and vans; it has previously manufactured trucks, tractors, tanks, buses/coaches, aircraft and aircraft engines, as well as autorail vehicles.

-Headquartered in Boulogne-Billancourt, near Paris, the Renault group is made up of the namesake Renault marque along with subsidiaries Alpine, Dacia from Romania, and Mobilize.
-It is part of Renault–Nissan–Mitsubishi Alliance (previously Renault–Nissan Alliance) since 1999.
-The French state and Nissan each own a 15% share of the company.
+Headquartered in Boulogne-Billancourt, a suburb of Paris, the Renault group is made up of the namesake Renault marque along with subsidiaries Alpine, Dacia from Romania, and Mobilize.
+It has been part of the Renault–Nissan–Mitsubishi Alliance (previously Renault–Nissan Alliance) since 1999.
+The French state and Nissan of Japan each own a 15% share of the company.

 Renault also has other subsidiaries such as RCI Banque (automotive financing), Renault Retail Group (automotive distribution), and Motrio (automotive parts).
 Renault has various joint ventures, including Horse Powertrain (engine development), Oyak-Renault (Turkish manufacturing), Renault Nissan Automotive India (Indian manufacturing), and Renault Korea (previously Renault Samsung Motors, South Korean manufacturing).
-Renault Trucks, previously known as Renault Véhicules [sic] Industriels, has been part of Volvo since 2001.
-Renault Agriculture became 100% owned by German agricultural equipment manufacturer CLAAS in 2008.
+Renault Trucks, previously known as Renault Véhicules [sic] Industriels, has been part of the Volvo Group since 2001.
+Renault Agriculture became fully owned by German agricultural equipment manufacturer CLAAS in 2008.

-Renault is known for its role in motor sport, particularly rallying, Formula 1 and Formula E. The company's early work on mathematical curve modeling for car bodies is significant in the history of computer graphics.
+Renault is known for its role in motor sport, particularly rallying, Formula One and Formula E. The company's early work on mathematical curve modeling for car bodies is significant in the history of computer graphics.